barghavanii/barghavanii.github.io/README.md

 - Vectorize PE Files: Convert PE files into numerical vectors by extracting and counting the frequency of n-grams (byte sequences), then combine these n-gram frequency features with additional features derived from the PE file's metadata (DLL imports and section names), and vectorize the text data using HashingVectorizer and TfidfTransformer.
 - Deployed a PE file classification model on AWS SageMaker for easy client access, incorporating DevOps practices for simplified interaction with the model and ensuring a seamless user experience.
-- Developed and deployed forecasting modeling using CNN and Random Forest classifiers on unstructured large-scale datasets (PE files) to achieve 95% accuracy.
-Created a dashboard for monitoring model performance and accuracy.
+- Developed and deployed forecasting models using CNN and Random Forest classifiers on large-scale, unstructured datasets (PE files), achieving 78% accuracy with CNN and 99% accuracy with Random Forest.

 - [Explore the Deployment video on AWS](https://youtu.be/q6CPYSwuuUM)